Working with GordonWeddingFilms

 Discretion, anticipation, and control

-Rather than staging moments, I focus on positioning and timing.
+Rather than directing moments, I focus on positioning and timing.
 Key sequences such as the ceremony, speeches, or couple moments require precision, not intervention.
-I work in close coordination with the photographer, especially during critical moments, to ensure we do not interfere with each other while maintaining the quality of both photo and video.

 Two approaches, one philosophy